base-org/web/apps/base-docs/docs/tokens/token-list.md

 ### Step 1: Deploy your token on Base

 Select your preferred bridging framework and use it to deploy an ERC-20 for your token on Base.
 We recommend you use the framework provided by Base's [standard bridge](https://github.com/ethereum-optimism/specs/blob/main/specs/protocol/bridges.md) contracts, and furthermore deploy your token using the [OptimismMintableERC20Factory](https://docs.base.org/base-contracts/#l2-contract-addresses).
 Deploying your token on Base in this manner provides us with guarantees that will smooth the approval process.
-If you choose a different bridging framework, its interface must be compatible with that of the standard bridge, otherwise it may be difficult for us to support.
+If you choose a different bridging framework, its interface must be compatible with that of the standard bridge, otherwise, it may be difficult for us to support.

 ### Step 2: Submit details for your token